 Step 4: When the spell check is completed, Excel will display the corresponding message.
 Click OK.

-Simply choose the single cell from which you want to begin checking, and then on your keyboard, press the F7 key.
+Simply choose the cell from which you want to begin checking, and then on your keyboard, press the F7 key.

-Features of Spell Check Window in Excel / Understanding the Spell Check Dialogue Box
+Features of Spell Check Window in Excel / Understanding the Spell Check Dialogue Box:

 We have the following options in the image above: